v-lax/flask_react/api/customer_db.md

 Overall this was a really fun project.
 In my experience I have only used Express, Node, MySQL/Mongo DB to write my backend code.
 I never used python to write this code before but using the flask framework was intuitive and the resources were abundant.
 My testing experience (only running test on super simple functions that introduce the topic of testing using mocha js.).
 I also went a little against protocol and started to build out a little bit of the front end using react as well.
 It just allows you add a customer throug form.
 Nothing to robust as I also needed to write the tests for this front end code but never got to it.
 But it was an awesome learning experience in understanding how to test api endpoints as well!
-Lot of improvements
+Lot of improvements to be made going forward.

 # Technologies